nilshamerlinck/parallel_pybot/README.md

 - REPORT_NAME  the name of the rebot report
 - REPORT_FILENAME  the filename of the rebot report

-while othere can be specified as default in the configuration file:
+while others can be specified as default in the configuration file:
 * MAX_EXECUTION_TIME -> "--timeout"
 * FAILED_RERUNS -> "--reruns"
 * MAX_PARALLEL_TESTS -> "--parallels"
 * ADVERTISE_TIME -> "--advertise"
 * PYBOT_CMD -> "--pybot"
 * REBOT_CMD -> "--rebot"

+Now it's also possible to specifically list the tests you want to execute with the runtime parameter --select-from followed by the name of a plain text file containing for each line a test file name.
+This is useful when you need to build suites that are generated dynamically and unrelated to the robot tags mechanism.
+A sample is included here, tests.lst, that will run only the ok tests.

 Dependencies